DhruvAthaide/Android_WebRTC_Spyware/README.md

 ### 6. Access the Web Interface

 #### Open Browser
-On a computer or device on the same network, open `http://192.168.29.10:3000` in Chrome or Firefox.
+On a computer or device on the same network, open `http://<Input your WebRTC Server IP>:3000` in Chrome or Firefox.

 #### Expected Output
 - `<video id="remoteVideo">`: Displays the Android camera stream with audio